developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Remote Scanner Management - Action Config Serial Number

-This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* to which configuration should be applied and should be specified if and only if the value ***Apply Configuration Package(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* to which configuration should be applied and should be specified only if the value ***Apply Configuration Package(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.
 The additional Managed Configuration **Remote Scanner Management - Action Config File** MUST also be specified to provide the path and file name of the configuration file to be used.

 ### Remote Scanner Management - Action Config File

-This Managed Configuration allows an Administrator using an EMM to provide the path and file name of a configuration file, which must exist at the specified location in the device file system, from which configuration should be applied to the specified *Remote Scanner* and should be specified if and only if the value ***Apply Configuration Package(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.
+This Managed Configuration allows an Administrator using an EMM to provide the path and file name of a configuration file, which must exist at the specified location in the device file system, from which configuration should be applied to the specified *Remote Scanner* and should be specified only if the value ***Apply Configuration Package(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.

 ### Remote Scanner Management - Action Update Serial Number

-This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* for which a firmware update should be performed and should be specified if and only if the value ***Update Scanner Firmware*** is specified for the Managed Configuration **Remote Scanner Management - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* for which a firmware update should be performed and should be specified only if the value ***Update Scanner Firmware*** is specified for the Managed Configuration **Remote Scanner Management - Action**.
 The additional Managed Configuration **Remote Scanner Management - Action Update File** MUST also be specified to provide the path and file name of the firmware file to be used.

 ### Remote Scanner Management - Action Update File

-This Managed Configuration allows an Administrator using an EMM to provide the path and file name of a firmware file, which must exist at the specified location in the device file system, from which firmware update should be performed to the specified *Remote Scanner* and should be specified if and only if the value ***Update Scanner Firmware*** is specified for the Managed Configuration **Remote Scanner Management - Action**.
+This Managed Configuration allows an Administrator using an EMM to provide the path and file name of a firmware file, which must exist at the specified location in the device file system, from which firmware update should be performed to the specified *Remote Scanner* and should be specified only if the value ***Update Scanner Firmware*** is specified for the Managed Configuration **Remote Scanner Management - Action**.

 ### Remote Scanner Management - Action Reset Serial Number

-This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* to be reset and should be specified if and only if the value ***Reset Scanner(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* to be reset and should be specified only if the value ***Reset Scanner(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.

 ### Remote Scanner Management - Action Page Serial Number

-This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* to be paged and should be specified if and only if the value ***Page Scanner(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* to be paged and should be specified only if the value ***Page Scanner(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.

 ### Remote Scanner Management - Action Disconnect Serial Number

-This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* to be disconnected and should be specified if and only if the value ***Disconnect Scanner(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* to be disconnected and should be specified only if the value ***Disconnect Scanner(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.

 ### Remote Scanner Management - Action Unpair Serial Number

-This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* to be unpaired and should be specified if and only if the value ***Unpair Scanner(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the *Serial Number* that identifies a *Remote Scanner* to be unpaired and should be specified only if the value ***Unpair Scanner(RS6000 only)*** is specified for the Managed Configuration **Remote Scanner Management - Action**.

 ## Security Configuration